 There also is no blog that links proposal development to the latest research in psychology, cognitive science, economics, learning, decision-making, and other fields that should inform the way we write and design proposals.
 This will be the dual purpose of TheProposalGuru — to provide informed and practical information about how to create winning proposals to anyone working in proposal development.

-Jayme A. Sokolow is the founder and president of The Development Source, Inc., a Washington, DC metropolitan area company that helps businesses and nonprofit organizations develop proposals and fundraising campaigns.
+Jayme A. Sokolow is the founder and president of The Development Source, LLC, a Washington, DC metropolitan area company that helps businesses and nonprofit organizations develop proposals and fundraising campaigns.
 Over the last five years, he has been involved in development efforts of over $50 billion.

 Dr. Sokolow has helped companies develop proposals to federal, state, and local government agencies in a wide variety of fields, including information technology, energy, health and medicine, logistics, and services to the military.
 The Development Source has managed and helped write winning proposals ranging in size from $50,000 to more than $1 billion.